hysinh/wimpleton-booking-app/README.md

 ### Future Development
 - I think the error handling on the Edit Booking page could be better.
 I didn't realise until late in the testing phase that the form doesn't validate changes to the date and number of guests the same way it does for the Request Booking form.
 I changed the error message so that it works for current form but it doesn't give the user enough information about the specific problem.
 I didn't have enough time to figure out a better solution before this project concluded.
 In a future version, I would like to resolve this and provide better error messaging.
 - I had hoped to delve deeper into unit testing and if time allowed, develop more comprehensive unit testing in the future.
+- I had included a staff name and venue capacity on my Venue models.
+I had hoped to build a staff dashboard that would allow staff members to access the website from the front end and be able to create, edit, and delete venues as well as bookings.
+Although I wasn't able to implement this in version, I would like to develop this in the future.
+- I also had hoped for this version to be able to implement a venue capacity limitation on the booking form.
+However, although I spent some time on this, I was not able to implement this function in the this current version and would hope that I can implement this in a future version.

 ## Technologies